-Installing the T7 Heater in our Mark I Cooper S
+Installing a T7 Heater in a Mk I Cooper S

-The Mark I heater has been unavailable for many years.
-When this elegant compact unit was brought to our attention at Mini Mania, we decided to get one for me to install in my own car and offer it as a viable alternative to grafting in a used Mark III assembly.
+The Mk I heater has been unavailable for many years.
+When this elegant compact unit was brought to our attention at Mini Mania, we decided to get one for me to install in my own car and offer it as a viable alternative to grafting in a used Mk III assembly.
 A tiny unit requires less upheaval under the dash and provides options for installation.

 In my case I decided that mounting the T7 in the “proper” location looked like a pain.
 Not the heater’s fault, I didn’t want to crowd the wiring harness, and liked the middle open under the dash.
 We have some ideas for a flexible iPad mount, and still have to sort out the steering column wiring, and I don’t want feet of heater hose under there.

 The unit is so compact that I could place it up where the right hand drive pedal box assembly would mount, right where the heater hoses come through the firewall.
 At first, I thought to mount it with the fan and core vertical and just run two screws into the bulkhead “shelf” where the master cylinders would mount, thus no holes into the engine compartment.
 It turned out that the hoses made an awkward bend, and the whole thing fit better under the dash with the core and fan horizontal, with the mounting plate just screwed into the bottom of the dash.
 The hoses just reach straight down the height of the unit- about five inches from the holes in the top plate.
 Two holes were already in the dash tray, I just had to elongate with a file about an eighth of an inch, then drill two more and I was ready to feed the hoses through.